rkent/librealsense/readme.md

 6)  make -j4
 7)  sudo make install

+That seems to install the python bindings for python3, but I need them for python2.
+So I copied build/wrappers/python/pyrealsense2.so to
+/usr/local/lib/python2.7/dist-packages Not sure if that is working though.

 In my case, the camera is being run from realsense-ros.
 So I rebuild that using the libraries installed above.

 R. Kent James <kent@caspia.com> May 18, 2020